-V Pre-Emergency Phase 1.
-Review local Hazard Analysis and Annex E, to obtain information on potential Hazmat risk areas and evacuation routes.
-2. Conduct public education and distribute preparedness materials highlighting local mazmat risk areas, precautionary actions, and protective actions 3.
-In coordination with the EMC, maintain a set of pre-scripted warning and public instructions messages ready for use.
-See Annex A 4.
-Coordinate with school authorities, other PIOs, and local media on policies/procedures lor announcing school closures or evacuations.
-5. Coordinate with special facilities or functional and access needs populations and local media on policies/ procedures for announcing closures or evacuations Coordinate with PIOs from local response agencies and volunteer groups and develop an effective PIO-to-PIO communication system.
-7. Coordinate with local media to insure thorough understanding of Hazmat response operations and protective actions such as shelter-in-place and evacuation.
-8. Disseminate evacuation preparedness information to the public.
-Readiness Phase Insure PIO receives current information on potential Hazmat incidents.
-Coordinate with the Shelter and Mass Care Officer to determine likely shelter sites 3.
-Coordinate with Law Enforcement to determine planned/likely evacuation routes 4.
-In coordination with the EMC, update precautionary action and evacuation message(s).
-See Annex A to the Basic Plan.
-5. Develop maps of likely evacuation areas and evacuation routes that can be provided to the media.
-Emergency Response Phase 1.
-Provide information to the media and public about the incident to include information on the nature of the incident, the expected duration of the incident, instructions to the community on evacuation or shelter in place procedures, symptoms of contamination, and potential health-risks. through the media.
-3. Shelter in Place Actions Release shelter in place recommendation through the media. b.
+Review local Hazard Analysis and Annex E, to obtain infor risk areas and evacuation routes.
+Conduct public education and distribute preparedness a Hazmat risk areas, precautionary actions, and protective act In coordination with the EMC, maintain a set of pressinstructions messages ready for use.
+See Annex A. Coordinate with school authorities, other PIOs, and local new risk areas and evacuation routes. rmation on potential Hazmat Hazmat risk areas, precautionary actions, and protective act 3.
+In coordination with the EMC, maintain a set of pre-se instructions messages ready for use.
+See Annex A. 3.
+In coordination with the EMC, maintain a set of pre-se instructions messages ready for use.
+See Annex A. instructions messages ready for use.
+See Annex A. cripted warning and public for announcing school closures or evacuations. nedia on policies/procedures 5.
+Coordinate with special facilities or functional and access media on policies/ procedures for announcing closures or eva 6.
+Coordinate with PIOs from local response agencies and vo an effective PIO-to-PIO communication system.
+7. Coordinate with local media to insure thorough understated operations and protective actions such as shelter-in-place and 8.
+Disseminate evacuation preparedness information to the publ Readiness Phase 1.
+Insure PIO receives current information on potential Hazma at incidents.
+2. Coordinate with the Shelter and Mass Care Officer to determ 3.
+Coordinate with Law Enforcement to determine planned/lik 4.
+In coordination with the EMC, update precautionary action See Annex A to the Basic Plan.
+Develop maps of likely evacuation areas and evacuation rotthe media. outes that can be provided to Emergency Response Phase 1.
+Provide information to the media and public about the incident the nature of the incident, the expected duration of the community on evacuation or shelter in place procedures, sympotential health-risks. incident, instructions to the 2.
+Disseminate property protection and evacuation prepared through the media. lness information to public 3.
+Shelter in Place Actions a.
+Release shelter in place recommendation through the med lia. b.
 Provide shelter in place instructions to the media. c.
-Provide maps of geographic area that will shelter in place.
+Provide maps of geographic area that will shelter in place ce.